 This site is open for the community to use, learn in and enjoy.
 Please feel free to approach us with project and ideas for using this space.
 We want everyone to be inspired by what we do here, and empowered to take vegetable growing and food production home with them.

 A fantastic secret garden, right in the centre of Llanidloes.
 Previously used as a dumping ground, this site has been transformed into a thriving community garden complete with an outdoor cob oven, micro allotments, seating, kids play area, terraced fruit beds, espalier fruit trees and wildlife area with pond.

-Regular volunteer days are held on the first Thursday of the month, 11am – 2pm.
+Regular volunteer days are held on the second Thursday of the month, 11am – 1pm.
 The garden is open to allotment holders and other visitors at any time.

 Read the Get Growing blog for the development over the first couple of years (2013-2015).